Muzaffarpur: Agriculture

-Automobile Dealerships in Muzaffarpur

-In terms of transportation and automobiles, according to the Bihar Government’s economic survey, 99,468 vehicles are registered under the BR-06 RTO code, corresponding to the Muzaffarpur Regional Transport Office.
-This is the second-highest number of vehicle registrations in Bihar, after Patna, reflecting the city’s role as a major regional hub for commerce and transport.

-Muzaffarpur also has a significant presence of automobile dealerships, with more than 26 car dealerships and approximately 150 two-wheeler dealerships operating in the city.
-This network supports both private and commercial vehicle sales and services for the wider region.

-The city hosts a significant number of two-wheeler dealerships representing major national and international brands.
+Muzaffarpur, known as Lychee Kingdom of India, is an important agricultural district, producing fruits, vegetables, fish, and livestock products.
+Major horticultural crops include Litchi, Mango, Banana, Guava, Onion, Lotato, Brinjal, and cauliflower.
+Livestock and fisheries are well-developed, with 2.31 lakh animals treated and 43,000 t fish produced (2024-25).
+Fertiliser use totaled 155.97 (‘000 t), and irrigation covers 286.16 (‘000 ha) gross, with tubewells being the main source.

 Transport

 Muzaffarpur is well-connected by rail and road, with a major railway junction and several national highways, including NH 27.
 A metro rail project is proposed, and the city's airport is slated for future development.

 Railways

 Muzaffarpur Junction is the major Railway Station of the Muzaffarpur District lies on the East Central Railway zone.
 It is connected directly to all the major cities of India.

 There are daily and weekly trains available for New Delhi, Patna, Secunderabad, Kolkata, Varanasi, Ahmedabad, Lokmanya Tilak Terminus, Howrah, Amritsar, Pune and other major cities.